eclipse-sw360/sw360.website/content/en/docs/Developers/TestCases/Test-Cases-Components.md

 15 | Check all fields of the release under _Summary_, _Linked Releases_, _Clearing Details_ and _Attachments_ | Values are filled in correctly
 16 | Click _Edit_ button, modify some fields and _Update Release_ | Values are updated successfully

-**TC04: Delete a component that is first linked to a project and then not, and a project**
+## Delete a component that is first linked to a project and then not, and a project

 Step | Action | Result
 ---:|:-----|:----